• Skip to primary navigation

 A few key ingredients and techniques set this gluten-free pumpkin pie apart:

-• I use homemade pumpkin puree (made with butternut squash!) for brighter color and flavor (though canned pumpkin works great in a pinch!)
+• I use homemade pumpkin puree (made with butternut squash!) for brighter color and flavor (though canned pumpkin works great too!)

 • Maple syrup adds earthy flavor while white sugar (instead of brown) keeps the color of the filling bright